simsimsami/library-website/task list/task.md

 - - subjects
 - - books

+# What to do next

+- I need to make the junction tables

+- input junction data
+- post request
+- delete request
+- put request (edit and stuff)

+## to do first

 ## what is happening now

-- I need to make it so that the user sees books, its just a list of contributors right now.

 ----
-- Make a HTML page that shows the list of contributors.
 - good reads show a list of books, specifically discovery books.
 - want a list of books.
 When I click on it, get more information about it
 ![alt text](image-1.png)